Three-way talks over Ethiopian dam fail in Kinshasa - statements

 Sudan and Egypt were aligned on a proposal to include the European Union, United States and United Nations in the negotiations, as an addition to current African Union mediators.

-“This position reveals once again Ethiopia’s lack of political will to negotiate in good faith,” Egypt’s statement said.
+“This position reveals once again Ethiopia’s lack of political will to negotiate in good faith,” Egyptian foreign ministry said in a statement.

 Sudan, which is also locked in a border dispute with Ethiopia, had hosted Egypt for air force training exercises that concluded on Saturday.